 We arrived around 7 pm on a Friday evening, checked in quickly and the valet assisted us to our room — with a rack full of suitcases and bags.

 At the desk, the receptionist asked if she could communicate with me via text, and I agreed.
 This is one of the most amazing perks as a guest.
 The front desk texted me a handful of times, just checking in to see if we needed anything.
 And when we likewise texted back when required assistance, such as ice, more towels, a ride to downtown Taos, or any other customer service option.
 Although a friendly voice on the other line is nice, I preferred the convenience of a quick text communication.

 We took the elevator (with a beautiful reproduction of a Taos Native American photo etched on the doors) from the lobby up to our room on the first floor.
 We were greeted again by more art, photographs and historic pieces, which is very distracting in a good way.

-The Deluxe rooms contain two Queen sized beds or a King sized bed, and a Queen sized sleeper sofa and a spacious shower (some also have tubs).
+The Deluxe rooms contain two Queen-sized beds or a King-sized bed, and a Queen-sized sleeper sofa with a spacious shower (some also have tubs).

 Note: Pet-Friendly Rooms are also available upon request.

 On-Site Restaurant & Bar: 192 Restaurant

 Named after the former owner Ernie Blake’s small engine plane number, the “192” Restaurant is casual with a menu to cater to nearly every appetite from Italian flatbreads to Spanish tapas and steak.

 The kids were all starved by the time we arrived and checked in, so we grabbed a quick bite at The 192, opting for their pizza.
 And believe me, I’ve had pizza all over the world, and we all unanimously agreed that their wood-fired pizza was THE BEST EVER!
 De-lish, crunchy crust and fresh ingredients.